davidykmisha2015-prog/SnakeGame/README.md

     Persistence: Automatically saves and loads your high score from a local text file.

     Modular Design: Clean code structure divided into logical files for easy maintenance.
-How to Install and Run
+How to Install and Run?
 To install SnakeGame on your PC your need install Release Snake Game In:Release Latest version or first file and open terminal go to Downloads(cd Donwloads)
 And type: ./snake